WP-API/docs-v2/guide/authentication/index.md

 title: Authentication
 ---

-There are two options for authenticating with the API.
+There are several options for authenticating with the API.
 The basic choice boils down to:

 * Are you a plugin/theme running on the site?
 Use **cookie authentication**